skalarproduktraum/fiji-stackoverlay/README.md

 Known issues
 ------------

-Launching the Stack Overlay plugin for the first time after you have started Fiji takes a bit of time as it has to load the Jython interpreter.
+* Launching the Stack Overlay plugin for the first time after you have started Fiji takes a bit of time as it has to load the Jython interpreter.
+* not using a Virtual Stack is not implemented yet.
+* overlay opacity is not implemented yet.